 A rudder is great for the recreational paddler who can use the rudder to help correct any inefficiencies in their paddle technique or to correct any windage issues without using corrective paddle strokes.

 Storage, and I’m talking about storage areas on the kayak for the likes of tackle etc not where you store your kayak at home!
-Whilst storage won’t directly affect your kayak’s performance on the water, it will directly effect how you use your kayak.
+Whilst storage won’t directly affect your kayak’s performance on the water, it will directly affect how you use your kayak.
 There are kayaks with minimal storage and some with vast expanses of storage.

 Over the last couple of years most manufacturers have picked up on the fact that storage is by far the most important factor to most kayak anglers.
 Hey we need space to take all that extra tackle with us don’t we, or to safely store those expensive rods and reels out of danger when we come in through the surf?